abhijeetsha/Terraform-Notes/Terraform In-One-Understanding.md

    * Using User data with AWS ec-2

 ## Terraform Workspaces And Enviroment Managements
  * What are the workspaces.
  * Managing Multiple Enviroments (Dev, Stagging And Prod)
  * Creating And Swtiching Workspaces.

 ## Terraform Modules - Reusability & Best Practices.
  * What are modules
+   * modules is reusable block of source & using which you used source whatever you want with variables.
  * using prebuilt modules from terraform registry
  * Creating Custom Modules
   * Module Structure, Best Practices And Outputs.